 4 Formulas for Supplier Risk Management

-According to a report by Dun & Bradstreet called Managing Risk Throughout the Supplier Lifecycle, major supply disruptions over the period of three years may result in 35% drop in shareholder returns, 11% rise in operating costs, and a seven percent dip in sales growth.
+According to a report by Dun & Bradstreet called Managing Risk Throughout the Supplier Lifecycle, major supply disruptions over three years may result in 35% drop in shareholder returns, 11% rise in operating costs, and a seven percent dip in sales growth.

-How do companies stay focused on supplier risk management in the changing world?
-An organization which has multiple suppliers should regularly assess and understand risks that businesses are prone to.
-Below we provide you formulas to fortify your supplier risk management.
+Following to the conversation, you wonder, how do companies stay focused on supplier risk management in the changing world?
+Indeed, an organization which has multiple suppliers should regularly assess and understand the risks that concern businesses.
+At this time, we provide you formulas to fortify your supplier risk management.

-Risk assessment – The first step is ‘risk assessment’.
+First of all, it should start with ‘risk assessment.’
 It is necessary to have a detailed approach evaluating the maximum number of risks that can potentially occur over a period.
 Companies should maintain risk registers to identify baseline risks and their corresponding impact.
-The risk register should be comprehensive enough to capture potential threats that an organization is prone to.
-Worst-case scenarios and a business-impact analysis of all the identified risks should be prepared based on a detailed evaluation.
-Dashboards can be used for predictive risk monitoring that would alert for timely action.
+The risk register should be comprehensive enough to capture potential threats that concern an organization.
+There is a need to create worst-case scenarios and a business-impact analysis of all the identified risks for detailed evaluation.
+Dashboards used for predictive risk monitoring would alert for timely action.
 Monitoring, however, is only half the work done.
-Risk probability scores, risk registers, and risk scores help raise red-flags that have to be followed up by corrective and timely executive action.
+Risk probability scores, risk registers, and risk scores help raise the red-flags need to follow up by corrective and timely executive action.

-Technology – Automation solutions have become increasingly crucial for assessing and mitigating risk at a large scale.
-These solutions identify partners, processes, and practices that are risky and help ensure that an enterprise is carefully shielded from any unwanted supplier related issues.
+Automation solutions have become increasingly crucial for assessing and mitigating risk on a large scale.
+Consequently, these solutions identify partners, processes, and practices that are risky and help ensure that an enterprise is immune to any unwanted supplier related issues.

-With automation, companies can assess strategic importance of the suppliers.
-It can analyze product portfolios, annual supplier spends, and financial health of each supplier.
+Indeed, with automation, companies can assess the strategic importance of the suppliers.
+It can analyze product portfolios, annual supplier spends, and the financial health of each supplier.
 It can help identify the most vulnerable suppliers through ongoing reviews, audits, and performance management with impact analysis.

-Vendor performance management – Companies should conduct regular quality checks and continuously monitor their supplier risk management.
-This can be done in the form of a streamlined supplier selection process covering strict selection criteria, multi-continent sourcing, and backup suppliers.
-Maintaining a large list of vendors along with a comprehensive view of vendors and a detailed analysis of active suppliers is desirable.
-However, maintaining merely a large list can be counter-productive.
-Instead, a qualified list that incorporates the CPO’s experience with individual suppliers and their performance track records is essential.
+Instead, a qualified list that incorporates the CPO’s experience with individual suppliers and their performance track records are essential.
 Moreover, this will need to be an ongoing exercise with an emphasis on data governance.
-A regularly updated and qualified database can help spot vendors prone to greater risk and classify them based on the extent of risk they pose.
-Historical data of vendors like breach notification, business plans, and financial details should also be collected.
-Supplier risk can be lowered by putting in controls, periodic reviews, and conducting regular quality checks.
+It should be noted that a regularly updated and qualified database can help spot vendors prone to higher risk and classify them based on the extent of the threat they pose.
+In addition to that, historical data of vendors like breach notification, business plans, and financial details should also be collected.
+Consequently, you can lower supplier risk by putting in controls, periodic reviews, and conducting regular quality checks.